 the court deems appropriate.
 Note to Subdivision (b)(5).
-1. The first sentence substantially restates existing law, 18 U.S.C. [former] 561 (Indictments and presentments; judgment on demurrer), which provides that in case a demurrer to an indictment or information is overruled, the judgment shall be respondent ousler.
-2. The last sentence of the rule that "Nothing in this
+1. The first sentence substantially restates existing law, 18 U.S.C. [former] 561 (Indictments and presentments; judgment on demurrer), which provides that in case a demurrer to an indictment or information is overruled, the judgment shall be respondeat ouster.

 2. The last sentence of the rule that "Nothing in this rule shall be deemed to affect the provisions of any act of Congress relating to periods of limitations" is intended to preserve the provisions of statutes which permit a reindictment if the original indictment is found defective or is dismissed for other irregularities and the statute of limitations has run in the meantime, 18 U.S.C.
-587 [now 3288] (Defective indictment); Id. sec.
-588 [now 3289] (Defective indictment); Id. sec.
-588 [now 3289] (Defective indictment); Id. sec.
-589 [now 3288] (Defective indictment); Id. sec.
-589 [now 3288] (Defective indictment); Id. sec.
-589 [now 3288] (Defective indictment); Id. sec.
-589 [now 3288, 3289] (Defective indictment); Id. sec.
-590 [now 3288] [
+587 [now 3288] (Defective indictment; defect found after period of limitations; reindictment); Id. sec.

+588 [now 3289] (Defective indictment; defect found before period of limitations; reindictment); Id. sec.
+589 [now 3288, 3289] (Defective indictment; defense of limitations to new indictment); Id. sec.
+556a [now 3288, 3289] (Indictments and presentments; objections to drawing or qualification of grand jury; time for filing; suspension of statute of limitations).

 Subdivision (a) remains as it was in the old rule.
 It "speaks only of defenses and objections that prior to the rules could have been raised by a plea, demurrer, or motion to quash" (C. Wright, Federal Practice and Procedure: Criminal §191 at p.
 397 (1969)), and this might be interpreted as limiting the scope of the rule.
 However, some courts have assumed that old rule 12 does apply to pretrial motions generally, and the amendments to subsequent subdivisions of the rule should make clear that the rule is applicable to pretrial motion practice generally.
 (See e.g., rule 12(b)(3), (4), (5) and rule 41(e).)
+Subdivision (b) is changed to provide for some addi-